iTwin/itwinjs-core/docs/bis/domains/spatial-composition.md

 A spatial element that may be Composite of other CompositeElements

 Naming :
-1 - Do not repeat "SpatialLocation" of the base class it makes the name to long especially when this name is repeated in relationship names.
+1 - Do not repeat the name of the base type `SpatialLocation`, it makes the name to long especially when this name is repeated in the relationship names later.
 Leaving that out makes the name sound more general than it should however namespace should resolve that.
 2 - Do not use Composed since leaf nodes will not be composed.
 3 - Equivalent of `IfcSpatialStructureElement`.